 Basically, A Dream of Eagles is the author’s retelling of the struggles he encountered building, then losing, what was at the time the airline with the longest route system in the world.

-It’s written in the first person, nearly forty years after the events occurred – although credit is give to another author besides O’Neill.
+It’s written in the first person, nearly forty years after the events occurred – although credit is given to another author besides O’Neill.
 It is a far more compelling read than The Chosen Instrument because the story is far more interesting and far better told.

 Even though the author(s) tell the reader what will happen, the retelling of the tale still offers suspense and action in linear fashion.
 The reader becomes engaged because of the problems presented and overcome, and, in this reader at least, causes you to root for O’Neill and his company against the forces aligned against him.

 There are times when it feels that O’Neill portrays himself in a better light than what an objective observer might choose.
 Nevertheless, it is a good read and an enjoyable one.